Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 No, that's wonderful.

-I'd also never considered that the um the story of the money changers in the whip was the really the biggest example of violence compared to even being put on the cross.
+I'd also never consider that the story of the money changers and the whip was really the biggest example of violence compared to even being put on the cross.

-I gotta think on that one a little more because they're not.
+I got to think on that one a little bit more.

-Well, because you can you can fight back against like a thief, you can fight back against him.
+Well, because you can fight back against, like a thief, you can fight back against him.

 So he said they don't know what they're doing.